-You can use Destination NAT to translate the original destination address to a destination host or server that has a dynamic IP address and uses an FQDN.
+Use Destination NAT to translate the original destination address to a destination host or server that has a dynamic IP address and uses an FQDN.
 Destination NAT using a dynamic IP address is especially helpful in cloud deployments, which typically use dynamic IP addressing.
-When the host or server in the cloud has new (dynamic) IP addresses, you don’t have to manually update the NAT policy rule by continuously querying the DNS server, nor do you need to use a separate external component to update the DNS server with the latest FQDN-to-IP address mapping.
+When the host or server in the cloud has new (dynamic) IP addresses, you don’t need to manually update the NAT policy rule by continuously querying the DNS server, nor do you need to use a separate, external component to update the DNS server with the latest FQDN-to-IP address mapping.

 - SelectandObjectsAddressesAddan address object byName, such aspost-NAT-Internal-ELB.

 - SelectFQDNas theTypeand enter the FQDN.
 In this example, the FQDN isielb.appweb.com.

 - On theTranslated Packettab, in the Destination Address Translation section, selectDynamic IP (with session distribution)as theTranslation Type.

 - ForTranslated Address, select the address object you created for the FQDN.
 In this example, the FQDN ispost-NAT-Internal-ELB.